ibr5500/australian_wildfire_dashboard/README.md

 ## License and contact

 No license is included by default.
-Add a `LICENSE` file if you plan to publish this code.
+Add a `./LICENSE` file if you plan to publish this code.

 Questions or feedback: open an issue in the repository.